Riedeman/cryptopro/README.md

 - **Products**: What a market is called on an exchange (e.g., BTC-USD on Bitstamp is "btcusd", but on Kraken, it's "XXBTZUSD") and the fees associated with it.
 Current bid/ask prices are updated frequently in this table.
 - **Balances**: Stores available balances and trade quantity adjustment settings
 - **Potentials**: Potential arbitrage opportunities captured, not accounting for user's available balances
 - **Recommendations**: (Level 2+) If a profitable trade is found the details are captured in the Recommendations table.
-(Level 3+) Transactions details for buy/sell orders and order reconciliation data are also captured.
+(Level 3+) Transaction details for buy/sell orders and order reconciliation data are also captured.
 - **Users**: (Level 4) User information to allow you to follow your own trading using the mobile app.

 ### Configure Settings